Large dome structure with exit midway up onto a catwalk space. Guest in wheelchair is on catwalk with caretaker and other guests in the background.

 Plan Your Visit

 Accessible parking spaces are available on a first come, first served basis.
-Spaces are marked and located along the front drive outside the main entrance and in the upper and lower section of the parking deck.
-Click on the map below and/or download a .pdf version.
+Spaces are marked and located along the front drive outside the main entrance.

 Connect With Us